Widow rockfish: Genetics

 A potential PCR-RFLP genetic sex marker developed for gopher rockfish does not successfully distinguish male and female widow rockfish.

 Fisheries

 Widow rockfish fisheries are managed by NOAA Fisheries and the Pacific Fishery Management Council under the Pacific Coast Groundfish Fishery Management Plan.
 This allows for the issue of permits which limit entry to the fishery.
 There are limits to how much can be landed from each trip and there are closed seasons and areas closed to fisheries.
-It restricts the type of fishing gear which can be used to reduce bycatch and habytat destruction.
-It aklso provides for a trawl rationalisation catch share program which sets catch limits based on the population status of each species and a share of that limit is allocated to each fisherman, this can be shared with other fishermen.
-The rock is managed as part of the other rockfish complex in the Gulf of Alaska, although this species is not specifically targeted in Alaskan waters and only small amounts are landed as bycatch.
+It restricts the type of fishing gear which can be used to reduce bycatch and habitat destruction.
+It also provides for a trawl rationalization catch share program which sets catch limits based on the population status of each species and a share of that limit is allocated to each fisherman, this can be shared with other fishermen.
+The Widow rockfish is managed as part of the other rockfish complex in the Gulf of Alaska, although this species is not specifically targeted in Alaskan waters and only small amounts are landed as bycatch.

+Nutrition

+Nutrition information for widow rockfish is as follows.